-7. A land budget plan must be submitted to demonstrate the scheme can deliver an open space strategy that meets the Council's requirements within the Open Space, Sport & Recreation Review 2021 (OSSRR) guidance document and comply with HDPF policy 43.
-The plan must identify the various categories of open space (parks and gardens (which should include kick about area), amenity space, natural and semi-natural, play areas, allotments), areas measurements, and also demonstrate that accessible standards and distance buffers are achievable.
-Not yet addressed.
-We continue to request that measurement is provided and categories of open space formally identified so that it can be demonstrated how the OSSR and HDPF policy 43 is complied with.
-We note reference to allotment provision not being an efficient use of land and therefore recommend that an off-site contribution or appropriate mechanism is secured, given the deficit within the parish.
+6. Further, the Parameter Plan and illustrative masterplan should identify the provision of a tree lined primary street (as identified within the LVAIS, mitigation section 7).
+7. A land budget plan to demonstrate the scheme can deliver an open space strategy that meets the Council's requirements within the 'Open Space, Sport & Recreation Review 2021 (OSSRR)' guidance document and comply with HDPF policy 43, must be submitted.
+The plan must identify the various categories of open space (parks and gardens (which should include kick about area), amenity space, natural and semi-natural, play areas, allotments) and areas measurements and also demonstrate that accessible standards and distance buffers are achievable.
 8. Looking at the deficiency/surplus section of the report within the parish of Southwater and considering the close proximity of the play area within the adjacent development, our recommendation is that the provision of allotments (min 400m2) is secured instead of a play area (LEAP) and part of the parks and gardens quantity requirements (parks and gardens min area is 2000m2).
 Please refer to the OSSRR report for allotment design standards.
 If this is not desirable, please demonstrate how and which open space requirements are to be delivered on site/off site as above.
 9. Youth areas and facilities is also in deficit within the parish; therefore, we recommend seeking a £13,382.40 contribution for offsite provision.
 This calculation is based on the 78.72m2 youth requirement x £170sqm play provision for offsite contributions.
 See paragraph 345, table 11.1.3: off-site contributions of the OSSRR.
 If this is not desirable, please demonstrate how and which open space requirements are to be delivered on site/off site as above.